mclearc/colinmclear.net/content/posts/teaching-notes.md

                ("\\paragraph{%s}" . "\\paragraph*{%s}")
                ("\\subparagraph{%s}" . "\\subparagraph*{%s}"))))
 ```

-Note that these classes uses a set of custom setup files for the latex packages,
-including a custom quote environment (&ldquo;quote-b&rdquo;) to show quoted passages with a
-left-side bar and with a slightly shaded background.
-I&rsquo;ll put a link to the tex files
-where all of this is specified at the end of this post.

 I also like to have the slides be primarily texts or main ideas, while my notes are
 in a separate area, which will show up on the handout but not the slides.
 I use a src